-However, Facebook charges a fee only when you make any sale.
 There are two types of fee that you incur while selling products on Facebook Marketplace with Facebook Shops with Checkout:

 Selling Fee is the charge that Facebook levies every time you make a sale.
 Facebook deducts this charge automatically as soon as you receive the payment.

 If you make a sale of $8 or less: $0.40 will be the selling fee.